almuller3/onnx_basics/README.md

 # onnx_basics
-#This project is simply to capture the work I do in Onnx for future reference a#nd for any feedback I might get.
+#This project is simply to capture the work I do in Onnx for future reference and for any feedback I might get.